dflemin3/turf/README.md

 Simple example
 ==============

-Below gives a simple example for how to use `turf` to run a hierarchical Bayesian inference on NFL season results.
+Below gives a simple example for how to use `turf` to run a hierarchical Bayesian inference on NFL season results for the Thursday Night Football game, Carolina at Chicago, on November 9th, 2023.

 ```python
 import pymc as pm